tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Key Compromise Impersonation (KCI) resistance
-: In a mutually-authenticated connection with certificates, compromising the long-term secret of one actor should not compromise that actor’s authentication of their peer in the given connection (see {{HGFS15}}).
+: In a mutually-authenticated connection with certificates, compromising the long-term secret of one actor should not break that actor’s authentication of their peer in the given connection (see {{HGFS15}}).
 For example, if a client's signature key is compromised, it should not be possible to impersonate arbitrary servers to that client in subsequent handshakes.